ahmedsalah52/ros2_pico_pid_controller/README.md

 - follow the example: https://github.com/micro-ROS/micro_ros_raspberrypi_pico_sdk/tree/iron

 #### features:
-- ticks counters for 2 wheels' encoders with external interrupts
+- 2 Ticks counters for 2 wheels' encoders with external interrupts.
-- publishes topics for the 2 wheels ticks counters
+- Calculates the Wheel Odomentry and Publishes the message to the Odom topic.
+- Comunicates with the IMU GY521 sensor and publishes the IMU message.